andreass0/IDAICE_Plugin_User_Guide/_build/html/_sources/Setting_up_a_problem.md

 ---
 name: flächen_zuweisen
 ---
-Geometry editor view of components assigned to a surface
+*GeometryViewer* view of components assigned to a surface
 ```

 In {numref}`flächen_zuweisen`, under `Components`, the selected surface is connected to **6-AW\_ZW**.
 Clicking the arrow on the right opens the corresponding component {numref}`zuordnung_geometrie`.